BruinPlanTeam/BruinPlan/README.md

 ![Application State Diagram](diagrams/StateDiagram.png)

-The application starts at HomeScreen where users can search for majors.
+The application starts at HomeScreen where users can search for engineering majors.
 Selecting a major transitions to LoadingPlan, then to PlanReady where users can drag and drop courses.
 The PlanReady state includes nested states for dragging, validating drops, saving plans, and browsing saved plans.
 Users can also authenticate from HomeScreen, which transitions to the Authenticating state.

 ### 4. Major Search Sequence Diagram